nvitya/rk3506-mcu/README.md

 # Status: Help Needed!
 The remote processor driver here is still not working, it can not start the FW on the Cortex-M0 core.
+I've created a very simple [MCU Test FW](mcu_firmware) which just increments variables in the SRAM.

 **If you have some idea or question please create an issue hier on this github page.**

 # Introduction

 The Rochchip rk3506 is a very promising Single-Linux SoC and there are multiple low-cost boards available with this chip.
 It is advertised with the Cortex-M0 Core running at 200 MHz (?) along with the three ARM-A7 Linux cores.
+Theoretically you can even debug the Cortex-M0 code over SWD, which is amazing for the development.

 I want to drive an external SPI ADC with 64 kHz sampling rate.
 This is not possible with the A7 Cores from Linux userspace, but would be very easy using the separated Cortex-M0 Core.